iandol/bookends-tools/README.md

 # Bookends Tools

 [Bookends](http://www.sonnysoftware.com/) is an excellent bibliographic/research manager for macOS.
 This Alfred workflow curates 8 tools together in one interface to interact with Bookends and other apps.
 You can use Alfred keywords (*be…*) and/or bind your preferred key combination to trigger these directly.
+It has been designed for Alfred 3, and should keep itself up-to-date.

 [Download it here…](https://raw.githubusercontent.com/iandol/bookends-tools/master/bookends-tools.alfredworkflow)